Adamtimmy/Adamtimmy-on-Scratch/README.md

 # Adamtimmy-on-Scratch
 <p>Do you have any questions for Adamtimmy?
-Comment on their profile to contact them! </p>
+Comment on their profile to contact them!
+Make sure to check out their latest projects!</p>